 Once you’re comfortable tracking the metrics above, you can start tying your operational results to business outcomes.
 We’ll break down some important business metrics in the same way we covered operational metrics.

-You’ll want to think of RPA ROI in terms of at least two perspectives – hours saved and money saved.
+For our purposes in this post, you’ll want to think of RPA ROI in terms of at least two perspectives – hours saved and money saved.
 Robots can accomplish grueling manual tasks in minutes or even seconds.
 It’s important to note how long a process would take a human to manually complete so that you can compare this baseline to how long a Robot took to do the same thing.
 From here, it’s easy to calculate the time saved by an automation.
 You can do the same thing to find financial savings by attaching a dollar value to an employee's time.
 Keeping the time in hours is the easiest calculation since most jobs have an hourly pay rate.
+For a more complete look at ROI, check out RPA and the ROI Conundrum.

 RPA is used to get rid of mundane human tasks, so knowing what Robots have accomplished for the business is paramount.
 Every automation is supposed to achieve something, so knowing and defining that end goal is important.
 This is where you want to look at the same metrics you were tracking before you used RPA and apply your RPA results.